 You should consider treatment if you have a:

 BMI > 30 with no other associated medical problem (Obesity is defined as a BMI >30)

 BMI > 27 and having an associated medical problem such as high blood pressure, high cholesterol, sleep apnoea or a heart problem.

-Book a weight loss appointment with me at Prime Health in Weybridge, Surrey.
+Please book a weight management appointment with me at Prime Health in Weybridge, Surrey.
 If you live elsewhere in the UK, then you can book a telephone or video appointment.

 The semaglutide injections will be sent to your home via e-Medicina pharmacy.
 Patients will make payment to e-Medicina for the injections directly.

 Once a stable dose of semaglutide is reached, the frequency of appointments can be reduced for the duration of the treatment depending on your progress, general health, and the existence of any medical conditions that may need monitoring.